-Dr. Clifton Baldwin is an award-winning Dentist in Spring TX that has cared for 1,000s of patients during the last 30 years practicing general and cosmetic dentistry.
+Dr. Clifton Baldwin is an award-winning cosmetic dentist in Spring, TX that has cared for 1,000s of patients during the last 30 years practicing general and cosmetic dentistry.
 He utilizes the latest technology to ensure that his patients have not only healthy teeth and gums, but also have their perfect smile.
-He has expertise with Invisalign Clear Braces, Veneers, and in the entire process of creating a Total Smile Makeover!
+He has expertise with Invisalign Clear Braces, Veneers, Root Canal Therapy, Bridges and Crowns, and in the entire process of creating a Total Smile Makeover!

 Over the years, Dr. Baldwin has also carefully built an exceptional support team of experienced, caring professionals.
 This team of Dental Assistants, Dental Hygienists, Financial Administrators, and Customer Service Representatives help ensure that all your needs are met, and that you are completely satisfied with our services.

 Spring TX Dentist Blog

 At my dental office in Spring, we’re occasionally asked if it’s okay to replace brushing with mouthwash, or supplement it with a rinse.
 Most of the time, mouthwash is used to relieve a bit of bad breath embarrassment.
 And while quick swish of mouthwash can give you a tingly, minty fresh mouth, could it actually be as good as brushing?

 Many people think the main reason to brush their teeth is to get rid of a bit of morning breath or destinkify a day’s worth of coffee drinking and snack eating.
 In reality, there are many more reasons to brush than simply to freshen your breath.
 Brushing for at least two minutes twice a day helps remove dangerous plaque and bacteria that could lead to decay, bad breath, and even more serious oral health concerns.
 Brushing is the only recommended way to keep your mouth healthy enough to avoid bad breath.